The Lilac Time (album): Background and recording

 In early 1987, singer-songwriter Stephen Duffy, who had previously established a career under both his own name and the moniker Tin Tin, was dropped by Virgin subsidiary 10 Records.
 Duffy's first solo album for the label, The Ups and Downs, had reached number 35 on the UK Album Charts and had included the hits "Kiss Me" and "Icing on the Cake", which reached numbers 4 and 14 respectively on the UK Singles Chart.
-Duffy's second solo album, Because We Love You, had been a commercial disappointment and his third, recorded with Roger Freeman and Francoise Gigandet and released under the moniker Dr. Calculus, had been an experimental sound collage with little commercial potential.
+Duffy's second solo album, Because We Love You, had been a commercial disappointment and his third, Designer Beatnik, recorded with Roger Freeman and Françoise Gigandet and released under the moniker Dr. Calculus, had been an experimental sound collage with little commercial potential.
 Duffy had already begun recording his fourth album for the label when he was dropped; he envisaged a folk-flavoured release, but this proposed new direction was met with disapproval from the record company, which played a part in his being let go.

 For this new album, Duffy was joined by his multi-instrumentalist brother Nick and his girlfriend's best friend Michael Weston on keyboards.
 Christening themselves the Lilac Time (a name taken from the lyrics of Nick Drake's song "River Man"), the band began recording at producer Bob Lamb's Highbury Studio in Kings Heath, south Birmingham on 26 August 1986.
 They recorded five tracks, of which "Rockland", "And the Ship Sails On", and "Return to Yesterday" ended up on the album, while "Reunion Ball" and "Rain on a River" were held over for B-sides on the album's singles.

 In summer 1987, the band relocated to Searles Cottage, an old dairy in the village of Mathon in the Malvern Hills, to rehearse and record demos of new material.
 Duffy used what remained of the money he had received as royalties from his hit single "Kiss Me" to complete the album, with sessions finishing at Lamb's in late summer 1987.
 In August or September, Duffy telephoned Swordfish Records in Birmingham, a record shop and label, and asked them if they were interested in releasing the album and if they could get it out before Christmas 1987.
 The record company agreed and 2000 vinyl LPs were pressed up along with 1000 CDs.